 As we've seen, multiple customers communication channels generates more and more request?
 It's becoming time-consuming for companies and teams.

 Merge communication channel helps you to improve responsiveness

 Sharing an inbox within a team or an organization can help you to improve responsiveness and therefore the one and only K.P.I "First Response Time".

-Thanks to a shared inbox, you can collaborate in real-time and build private email note inside each conversation to increase collaboration and response time.
+Thanks to a shared inbox, you can collaborate in real-time and improve internal collaoration inside each conversation to increase collaboration and response time.

 Build a "zero inbox culture"

-There is multiple definitions of what means inbox zero to people, department or companies.
+There are multiple definitions of what means inbox zero to people, departments, or companies.
 Nowadays, “Inbox Zero” is the bare minimum, and a central inbox with, say, less than 10 unresolved conversations every day should be your goal.

 At Crisp, this is what we're reaching every day.
 Our goal is to have an average of 5 minutes of response time.
 Today we are at between 9 to 12 minutes.